 Students in this community must be majoring in an area within the College of Business which includes:

 Students wishing to participate in this community should mark the Business Community option on their residence hall application.
 Students are placed in the community on a first come, first serve basis.

 LAUNCH 2016 Program

 The LAUNCH Program is a way for you to get an early start on your college experience.
 This program is designed for you to connect with faculty and staff in the College of Business; learn tools for being successful in your college experience; and become more comfortable with the NDSU campus.
 This is two days packed full of events to LAUNCH you in the right direction!

 “It helped me feel ahead of the game, as far as connections with other people, knowing the campus, and knowing what facilities are available to us students.”

 To participate in LAUNCH 2016 your room assignment must be in the Business Learning Community (Sevrinson Hall floors 4 and 5) and complete the LAUNCH registration form prior to July 15, 2016.
-(Watch for registration to become available when your room assignment has been made.)
 A cost of $30 will be applied to your student account for participation in this program.
 Mark your calendar for LAUNCH 2015 on August 20-22, 2015.